electricbookworks/electric-book/index.md

 ### WordPress compatible

 Do you already have a WordPress website?
-No problem.
-Electric Book websites are fully compatible with WordPress-driven servers.
-Just place our generated files in a subfolder on your WordPress server.
+Electric Book websites live happily side-by-side with WordPress.
+Just place the generated files in a subfolder on your WordPress server.

-### Members-only option

-Do you need to restrict book access to certain users on your WordPress site – like paying customers or authorised members?
-Use the [Electric Book WP plugin](https://github.com/electricbookworks/electric-book-wp/).

 ### Annotation